E-Mailing Legislators Using the AZ People’s Lobbyist Website

 Sending Emails to all Legislators:

 First, go to our website at www.azpeopleslobbyist.com.
-On the home page that appears, scroll down a bit and look on the right hand side.
+On the home page that appears, scroll down a bit and look on the left hand side.
 You will see two buttons labeled “Email all House Members” and “Email all Senate Members”.
 If, for example you wish to send an email to all House Members, simply click on the button so labeled and, Walla!
 The Bcc. line of your default email program will be populated with the e-mail addresses of all House Members.